valadas/WebApiToOpenApiReflector/README.md

   -d, --description <String>                                                         Specifies the description of the Swagger specification, ignored when the document template is provided.
   -v, --info-version <String>                                                        Specifies the version of the Swagger specification (default: 1.0.0).
 (Default: 1.0.0)
   --document-template <String>                                                       Specifies the Swagger document template (may be a path or JSON, default: none).
+  -o, --output <String>                                                              The path to the file to write the specifications to.
+(Default: swagger.json)
   -h, --help                                                                         Show help message --version                                                                          Show version
 ```